dacadeorg/tutorials/sui/zklogin-tutorial/content/zklogin-tutorial.md

 ```

-The code above is pretty straight forward.
+he code above is pretty straight forward.
 We are importing the SuiClient from the `@mysten/sui.js/client` package.
-We are also importing the `FULLNODE_URL` and `PACKAGE_ID` from the `.env` file.
-We are then creating a new instance of the SuiClient and exporting it.
+We also import the `FULLNODE_URL` and `PACKAGE_ID` from the `.env` file and then a new instance of the SuiClient and exporting it.

 ### 3.4 Setting up the Sui Service
 Create a file called `suiService.ts` in the `utils` directory.
 This file will contain utility functions we will use to interact with the SUI blockchain.